Heading into a salary discussion with your manager? Read this first.

 3. Know what you're worth

 Your skills and experience have value in the open hiring market.
-To find out how much your peers are pulling in, read industry publications such as The Creative Group Salary Guide, or consult recruiters and colleagues in your field.
+To find out how much your peers are pulling in, read industry publications such as the Robert Half Salary Guide, or consult recruiters and colleagues in your field.
 This information will help you gauge how much extra pay you might deserve.

 4. If money isn't an option, what else can you negotiate?